 6. Estimates based on the provisions of this letter have been prepared.
+By Order of the Governor:

-HEADQUARTERS IOWA NATIONAL GUARD THE ADJUTANT GENERAL'S OFFICE, DES MOINES
+HEADQUARTERS IOWA NATIONAL GUARD THE ADJUTANT GENERAL'S OFFICE, DES MOINES Encampment Letter No. 2.
 June 8th, 1925.
 Subject: Annual Encampment, Iowa National Guard, 1925.
 To: Hon.
 John Hammill, Governor of Iowa, State House.

-I. The Headquarters 7th Corps Area, Omaha, Neb., has ordered the following dates and places for Annual Encampment, Iowa National Guard:
+1. The Headquarters 7th Corps Area, Omaha, Neb., has ordered the following dates and places for Annual Encampment, Iowa National Guard: